RADAR: Robust AI-Text Detection via Adversarial Learning: Experiments

 \subsection{Experimen Setup}

 \textbf{Datasets and Metrics.} For training, we sampled 160K documents from WebText~\cite{openwebtext} to build the human-text corpus $\mathcal{H}$.
 Then, we build the original AI-text corpus $\mathcal{M}$ from $\mathcal{H}$ using a target language model~$\mathcal{T}_\theta$, which performs text completion using the first 30 tokens as the prompt and limits the sentence length to be 200 tokens.
 For evaluation, we select four human-text datasets covering different domains.
-Following~\cite{detectgpt}, we use Xsum, SQuAD, and Reddit WritingPrompts~(WP) to test a detector's ability in detecting fake news, avoiding academic fraud, and identifying machine-generated literature innovation, respectively.
+Following~\cite{detectgpt}, we use Xsum, SQuAD, and Reddit WritingPrompts~(WP) to test a detector's ability to detect fake news, avoid academic fraud, and identify machine-generated literature innovation, respectively.
 In addition, we also use the non-native-authored TOEFL dataset~(TOFEL)~\cite{non_native} to evaluate a detector's bias when encountering non-native-authored English text.
+Please see Appendix~\ref{subsec:statistics} for more details about the evaluation datasets.
 Following existing works, we report the area under the receiver operating characteristic curve (AUROC) score by varying the detector's threshold as the performance measure (higher is better), which captures the relationship between the true positive rate and the false positive rate.

 \textbf{Comparisons.} We compare RADAR with various detection methods.
-These methods include the RoBERTa-based detector which is fine-tuned on WebText~\cite{openwebtext} and GPT-2~\cite{gpt-2} generations, as well as the statistical approaches including log probability, rank, log rank, entropy, and DetectGPT~\cite{gltr,entropy,detectgpt}.
+These methods include the OpenAI (RoBERTa) model which is fine-tuned on WebText~\cite{openwebtext} and GPT-2~\cite{gpt-2} generations, as well as the statistical approaches including log probability, rank, log rank, entropy, and DetectGPT~\cite{gltr,entropy,detectgpt}.
 Specifically, we implemented DetectGPT using the trained T5-large model as the mask-filling model and performed 10 perturbations for each sentence to be detected.

 \textbf{Large Language Models.} For the target LLM $\mathcal{T}_\theta$, we select 4 pairs of LLMs and summarize them in Table~\ref{tab:llms}.
 Each pair contains an open-source LLM and its fine-tuned version via instruction-tuning.